-The annual report Size of the company
+The annual report

+Size of the company

-For all companies, the requirements to prepare and file annual reports and the requirement for an audit are determined, inter alia, by the size of that company.
+For all companies, except those applying the International Financial Reporting Standards (IFRS) as adopted by the EU in the preparation of their financial statements, the requirements to prepare and file annual reports and the requirement for an audit are determined, inter alia, by the size of that company.
 Companies are classified as 'micro', 'small', 'medium-sized' or 'large' on the basis of three criteria, being (consolidated) total assets on historical cost basis, net turnover and the average number of employees during the financial year.
 The criteria are in the table below.
-These criteria have been amended in 2015 and are applicable for financial years starting on or after 1 January 2016, following new Dutch legislation.